-The objective is to provide patients the ability to view online, download, and transmit their health information within 4 business days of the information being available to the EP.
-Additionally, the patients health information is available for the patient using any application of their choice configured to meet the technical specifications of the Application Programming Interface (API) in CEHRT.
+The objective is to provide patients the ability to view online, download, and transmit their health information within 4 business days of the information being available to the eligible clinician (EC).
+Additionally, the patient's health information is available for the patient using any application of their choice configured to meet the technical specifications of the Application Programming Interface (API) in CEHRT.

 - For at least one unique patient seen by the MIPS eligible clinician:

 - The patient (or the patient-authorized representative) is provided timely access to view online, download, and transmit his or her health information; and